rpolysec/chaintools/README.md

 # rpolysec Investigation Scripts

 Various python scripts for investigating blockchain transactions.
-There are definitely broken as is and is a work in progress.
+These are definitely broken as is and is a work in progress.
 Uploading as I go, hoping eventually this will be usable by more people then me.

+Be kind.
+If you find this useuful or improve on it, please let me know.
+My motivation for making these open source is to reduce the bar for investigating blockchain thefts to hopefully encourage people to help victims who cannot afford expensive blockchain analytics firms.

 # Try These First